wilfelipe/crudcsv/README.md

     CrudCSV db = new CrudCSV("data1.csv");

-To search in the file and print all results (by default, the first column are the id column):
+To search in the file and print all results (by default, the first column are the PRIMARE_KEY Integer column):

     // Map<Integer, String[]> search(String column, String value)
     // Map<Integer, String[]> search(String column, int value)